 Here are some points that can help you make the decision.

-Let us start with the common features of these three scheme:
+Let us start with the common features of these three schemes:

 A – in her or his individual capacity, or

-B – in individual capacity on joint basis, or
+B – in individual capacity on a joint basis, or